Is Spousal Maintenance Deductible? Yes, but things change in 2019.

 In Illinois, Alimony is known as spousal maintenance.

-Under the Tax Cuts and Jobs Act (HR 1) passed by the US House of Representatives on November 16th, the deduction for alimony paid would be eliminated.
-Specifically, for parties who divorce after December 31, 2017, Section 1309 of the Act eliminates the deductibility of alimony.
-The Act would also apply to modification of alimony after 2017, but only if expressly provided for by such modification.
-Basically, if the House version of the law goes into effect, alimony will no longer be deductible for a payer spouse and will no longer be income for the recipient spouse.
+Under the Tax Cuts and Jobs Act signed into law by President Trump on December 23, 2017, the deduction for alimony paid is eliminated beginning for divorces finalized January 1, 2019 and after.
+Specifically, for parties who divorce after December 31, 2018, Section 1309 of the Act eliminates the deductibility of alimony.
+The Act would also apply to modification of alimony after 2018, but only if expressly provided for by such modification.
+Basically, under the new law, alimony will no longer be deductible for a payer spouse and will no longer be income for the recipient spouse.

-The theory for eliminating the deduction under the House Bill is that those who pay alimony are usually in higher tax brackets than those receiving alimony.
+The theory for eliminating the deduction is that those who pay alimony are usually in higher tax brackets than those receiving alimony.
 Therefore, current law moves income from higher tax rates to lower tax rates.
-The House estimates that eliminating the alimony deduction will only raise $8.3 billion in tax revenue over 10 years.
+The new law eliminates this “divorce subsidy,” although the House estimated that eliminating the alimony deduction will only raise $8.3 billion in tax revenue over 10 years.

 Allison & Mosby-Scott